CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

     .. include:: cosmo_winner_indices_hdr.rst
         :start-line: 1

-- It is better to allocate space for the data beforehand, rather than let arrays grow in a ``for`` or ``while`` loop.
+- Allocate space for output or intermediate results beforehand, rather than let arrays grow in a ``for`` or ``while`` loop.
-    + This can greatly improve performance, as growing an array requires reallocating memory, which slows down code execution.
+    + This can greatly improve performance.
+Growing an array requires reallocating memory, which slows down code execution.
-    + It also signals to those who read the source what the size of the output is, and may help in understanding what the output contains.
+    + It also indicates what the size of the output is, which can help in understanding what code does.
-    + This guideline is especially important for large arrays of data, or cases when the output size can be large.
+    + This guideline is especially important when for large arrays of data are used.

     **bad:**